-I looked up recipes.
-Some add golden or regular raisins, some are plain, some add other fruits and spices.
+The first time I made this, I looked up recipes because rice pudding was not a recipe my mom made.
+Some recipes add golden or regular raisins, some are plain, some add other fruits and spices.
 I thought the Food.com recipe sounded the simplest and easiest, and it turned out it was.
 Of course, I had to change it up a little bit.
 Don and I like cinnamon and nutmeg, so I added both to the liquids when I mixed them.

 Many folks are allergic to various ingredients, milk, gluten, nuts, eggs, and soy being the top culprits.
 This recipe is gluten free, soy free and nut free.
 It is not dairy free, but it could easily be so.
-I used my A2 milk; you can use any milk, including a dairy free alternative (my preference is Oat Milk when I don’t have my A2 milk).
+I used my A2 milk; you can use any milk, including a dairy free alternative (my preference is Pea Milk, which is sold under the brand name Ripple (affiliate link) , when I don't have my A2 milk).